Royal Caribbean vs. Norwegian Cruise Line (NCL): 10 Major Differences Between The Lines

 Fleet size gives you more options.
 It means more departures, more itineraries, and more choice for which ship you cruise.
 Bigger fleets mean more likelihood of finding the cruise that fits exactly what you want.

 On that front, Royal Caribbean has a larger lineup of ships.
-In total, the cruise line currently offers sailings on 25 different ships and has a new ship planned each year out until at least 2026.
+In total, the cruise line currently offers sailings on 27 different ships and has multiple new ships coming online with Utopia of the Seas and Star of the Seas.

-Norwegian Cruise Line is no slouch, but the fleet totals 17 ships — about two-thirds as many as Royal Caribbean.
-That said, NCL also has a new ships scheduled each year until 2027.
+Norwegian Cruise Line is no slouch, but the fleet totals 19 ships — about two-thirds as many as Royal Caribbean.
+That said, NCL also has new ships scheduled annually to increase its fleet size in the years ahead.

-Bottom line, if you want more options, Royal Caribbean offers the larger lineup.
+Bottom line: Both cruise lines have large fleets, but if you want more options, Royal Caribbean has the larger lineup.

-We covered cruise fares above, but experienced cruise passengers know that’s not all you’ll spend on a cruise.
+Experienced cruise passengers know that what you pay for the cruise fare is not all you’ll spend on your trip.
 There is also onboard spending.
 This category includes all the money you spend on things on the ship, including drinks, specialty restaurants, wi-fi, and more.

 In this case, average passengers on Norwegian can likely expect to spend more compared to Royal Caribbean.